mindscan-de/FuriousIron-HFB/README.md

 compressed filter data size.

-That means that more sparse arrays may need more temporary memory requirements when testing, but doesn't need much more permanent storage requirements on disk.
+That means that more sparse arrays may need more temporary memory requirements when testing, but they don't need much more permanent storage on disk.
+More sparse arrays lead to higher per filter bank dropout.
+But are used only for a short time in memory.